ucdart/ucdart.github.io/people/openings.md

 ### To UC Davis Master Students Seeking a Project

+We welcome master students who want to either experience graduate research or gain practical electronics skills for better preparation of a future job.
 Since most of the projects in our group relate to building actual hardware, which generally requires a longer time for the student to acquire the necessary skills and produce results, we tend to prefer Plan 1 students and/or Plan 2 students who can start the project at least a year before the graduation deadline.

+We are particularly looking for students interested in one or more of the following topics:
+ - Analog and RFIC design (Plan 1 only)
+ - Board-level RF front-end system design (Plan 1 & 2)
+ - High-speed data acquisition system design (Plan 1 & 2)
+ - Small unmanned aerial vehicle (UAV) design (Plan 1 & 2)
+ - Radar signal processing (Plan 1 & 2)

+In our lab, the expectations for a master student is that he/she must be able to contribute at least 10 hours/week to the master project.
+There will usually be a one-quarter "evaulation" period to determine there is enough "chemistry" between the advisor and the student.

 If you are a Master student looking for a project in our group, please make sure that you start the discussion with Dr. Liu in your first year here!